Main Content Start

 Purchase your textbooks and class supplies at the Campus Bookstore - Barnes and Noble, located on the first floor in the Becky Paneitz Student Center.

-- Visiting Students will be classified as 'non-degree seeking'.
+- You will be classified as 'non-degree seeking'.

-- Visiting Students will not be eligible to participate in federally funded financial
+- You will not be eligible to participate in federally funded financial aid programs.

-- Visiting Students are limited to a enrolling in a maximum of 18 college credit per
+- You are limited to enrolling in a maximum of 18 college credits per semester.

-- Visiting students are not eligible to register during "priority registration period".
+- You will not be eligible to register during "priority registration period".